Written by Kavitha Ravi and published on 29 April 2021.

-Children can learn basic life skills from a very young age, so that they become self-reliant adults.
-Doing little things on their own, develops their confidence and helps boost their self-image in the long run.
-You might think of your children as small, defenceless creatures, who can't take care of themselves.
-But with a little bit of love and encouragement, you would be surprised at how much your preschoolers can actually get done.
+Children can start learning basic life skills from a very young age so that they become self-reliant adults.
+Doing a few things on their own develops their confidence and helps boost their self-image in the long run.
+With a little bit of love and encouragement, you would be surprised at how much your preschoolers can actually get done.

-If you really want to help your children, you need to coddle them less and teach them how to be independent.
-And true independence can only come when they don't depend on you to get things done for them.
+If you really want to help your children, you need to teach them how to be independent.
+And true independence can only come when they don't depend on you for everything to get things done for them.

-Life skills are essentially any skills that are necessary or useful to manage an individual’s daily life.
-These can be either acquired through learning or through real life experiences.
-These include mental abilities like resilience, problem-solving and decision-making skills; social abilities like communication and collaboration; and physical abilities like swimming, cycling and driving.
+Life skills are those that are necessary or useful to manage one's daily life.
+These can be either acquired through learning or through real-life experiences.
+These include mental abilities like resilience, problem-solving, and decision-making skills; social abilities like communication and collaboration; and physical abilities like swimming, cycling, and driving.

 So here are 10 basic life skills that parents should teach their 3- to 5-year-old kids.

 This is one of the most useful skills to teach your child.
-Teaching her to wear her clothes neatly and to be well-presented will free you from the daily chore of helping your preschooler dress every day.
-The sooner you teach this skill the better, as it also lays the foundation for doing other daily chores by herself.
-Small children might require some help getting in and out of clothes for a while but teaching them young will set them on the right path.
+Teaching him to wear his clothes neatly and to be well-presented, will free you from the daily chore of helping your preschooler get ready.
+The sooner you teach this skill the better, as it also lays the foundation for doing other daily chores by himself.
+Young children might require some help getting in and out of clothes for a while but teaching them young will set them on the right path.

 This could be a little tricky to do for a young child but it's one of the most necessary skills you have to teach him by the time he is in preschool.
 You can make it a fun activity for him and not make it just an exercise to tie his shoelaces.
 If you can make a game out of it, your child will pick up the skill faster.

-Watch this video to teach children to tie shoes with the bunny ears method:
+This video shows how to tie shoe laces with the bunny ears method:

 Teach hand washing with this fun song: